Regions of England: History

+Background

 After about 500 AD, England comprised seven Anglo-Saxon territories—Northumbria, Mercia, East Anglia, Essex, Kent, Sussex and Wessex—often referred to as the heptarchy.
 The boundaries of some of these, which later unified as the Kingdom of England, roughly coincide with those of modern regions.
 During Oliver Cromwell's Protectorate in the 1650s, the rule of the Major-Generals created 10 regions in England and Wales of similar size to the modern regions.

 Proposals for administrative regions within England were mooted by the British government prior to the First World War.
 In 1912, the Third Home Rule Bill was passing through parliament.
 The Bill was expected to introduce a devolved parliament for Ireland, and as a consequence calls were made for similar structures to be introduced in Great Britain or "Home Rule All Round".
 On 12 September the First Lord of the Admiralty, Winston Churchill, gave a speech in which he proposed 10 or 12 regional parliaments for the United Kingdom.
 Within England, he suggested that London, Lancashire, Yorkshire, and the Midlands would make natural regions.
 While the creation of regional parliaments never became official policy, it was for a while widely anticipated and various schemes for dividing England devised.
 By the 1930s, several competing systems of regions were adopted by central government for such purposes as census of population, agriculture, electricity supply, civil defence and the regulation of road traffic.
 Nine "standard regions" were set up in 1946, in which central government bodies, statutory undertakings and regional bodies were expected to cooperate.
 However, these had declined in importance by the late 1950s.